-The Kaizena add-on for Google Docs is a really simple but effective way to give personalized feedback to students that is more easily digested than simple annotations.
+The Kaizena add-on for Google Docs is a really simple yet effective way to give personalized feedback to students that is more easily digested than simple annotations.
 This add-on lets you leave voice feedback.

 Simply highlight a chunk of text you want to comment on and you are able to record your voice to be heard right there in the Doc by your students.
 Similarly, they can make comments and ask questions on any documents without the constraints of typing.
 Students who struggle with the written word or respond well to a more human interaction may really appreciate this add-on.